Hornan7/Cardano-Constitution-MVG/README.md

 Any natural person, juridical entity, artificial intelligence or script can be registered as a Stake Pool Operator and they may vote on governance actions with every stake pool they own.

-### Section 2: Power and Duty of the Stake Pool Operators

-The Stake Pool Operators shall have the power to vote on at least the ("Motion of no-confidence", "New constitutional committee", "Hard-Fork Initiation" and "Information") Governance actions under this Constitution and their power to vote thereon shall not be reduced by any hardforks after the enactment thereof.

-The Stake Pool Operators shall have the power to choose which version of the node they will use regardless of the outcome of the
-"Hard-Fork Initiation" Governance action's vote.
-However, they shall make their choice based on what is best for the proper functioning of the Cardano blockchain.

 ## Article IV